This article examines 3 common probate mistakes, misconceptions and myths.

 Misconception: Probate fees and taxes can cost 33% or more of an estate’s value.

-Three fees and taxes that may be assessed on a deceased person’s assets are federal estate tax, Connecticut estate tax, and Connecticut probate fees.
-For anyone dying with less than $2 million in assets in 2016, there will be no federal or Connecticut estate tax liability.
+Three fees and taxes that may be assessed on a deceased person’s assets are federal estate tax, Connecticut or New York estate tax, and probate fees.
+Florida has no state estate tax.
+For New York resident dying with less than $7.715 million in assets in 2026, there will be no federal or New York estate tax liability.
+The Connecticut estate tax exclusion for decedents passing in 2026 is the same as the federal estate tax exclusion: $14.99 million.
+New York Surrogate’s Court filing fees range from $45 for an estate with a value under $10,000, to $1,250 for estate with a value of $500,000 or more.
+Florida probate fees are relatively modest, limited to an initial filing fee of $400-$450 (additional fees may be imposed for items such as additional motions and certified copies).
+These rates may vary somewhat by the county in which the probate court is located.
 Connecticut probate fees are progressive and based on the value of the deceased person’s estate: the greater the value of the estate, the higher the probate fee.
 In Connecticut, probate fees are established by law, not by probate judges and courts.
 The courts must strictly adhere to the established fee schedules.
 Probate fees range from one third of one percent to one half of one percent.
 For example, if a Connecticut resident dies owning assets valued at $600,000, the Connecticut probate fee will be approximately $2,100.
 A change in the way probate fees were calculated in 2015 removed the $12,500 “cap” on probate fees and increased the marginal rate for estates valued in excess of $2 million to one half of one percent – a significant increase in probate fees for high value (multi million dollar) estates.
-However, Connecticut probate fees are far lower than the 33% or more that some people believe.
+However, probate fees are far lower than the 33% or more that some people believe.

 Mistake: Relying on the advice of a well-meaning bank teller, friend, nurse, social worker or contractor for probate and estate planning advice.